marxin/texi2rst-generated/sphinx/share/contrib.rst

   maintenance, and his ongoing work to make us make Fortran run fast.

-* Jason Molenda for major help in the care and feeding of all the services on the gcc.gnu.org (formerly egcs.cygnus.com) machine-mail, web services, ftp services, etc etc.  Doing all this work on scrap paper and the backs of envelopes would have been... difficult.
+* Jason Molenda for major help in the care and feeding of all the services on the gcc.gnu.org (formerly egcs.cygnus.com) machine---mail, web services, ftp services, etc etc.  Doing all this work on scrap paper and the backs of envelopes would have been... difficult.